guyshemesh/NLP-Project/README.md

-    ├── models/                      # Scripts to create custom models by duplicating layers ├── tasks/                       # Code for loading tasks, running evaluations, and saving results ├── results/                     # Output files with performance metrics for each task └── README.md                    # Project documentation (this file)
+    ├── models/                      # Scripts to create custom models by duplicating layers ├── tasks/                       # Code for loading tasks, running evaluations, and saving results ├── results/                     # Output files with performance metrics for each task ├── requirements.txt             # List of dependencies to set up the environment └── README.md                    # Project documentation (this file)

 ### Key Directories